heidikarlsen/teatersjangerstudier/README.md

 - Select one or two genres and view and compare frequent words (frequency analysis).
 Filter based on publication year available.
 - Search for terms in the full-text corpus using concordance analysis (KWIC).
 Filter based on author and publication year available.

 The data combines manually curated metadata by professor Ellen Rees and postdoctoral fellow Heidi Leclaire-Karlsen, both at the University of Oslo, with document identifiers (`URN`s) that point to full-text materials in the digital collections of the Norwegian National Library.

+Core functionality for corpus building (`dh.Corpus()`), frequency counting (`Counts()`), and concordance generation (`Concordance()`) is based on code developed by the [Norwegian National Library's Digital Humanities Lab](https://github.com/NationalLibraryOfNorway).

 The app and associated data are shared under a CC BY 4.0 license.